Begin Main Content Area

 Debit cards are valid for three years.
 If you already have a debit card from a previous claim, or reopen an existing claim, you will not receive a new debit card.
 You will continue to use the original debit card.

-If your card has expired or has been lost or stolen, contact Money Network at 1-888-292-0059.
+If your card has expired or has been lost or stolen, contact Money Network at 1-888-292-0059 to request a replacement card.
 Visit the Debit Card FAQs for more information on the debit card program.

 If you require assistance with your U.S. Bank ReliaCard® please visit the ReliaCard information page.